Certification and Classification of Linear Quantum Error Mitigation Methods: Certification Scheme

 So the noisy state will have a bias given by (\eqRC{bias}{observablesFullSet}{generalUniformErrors}):

-where we have separated out the noise-free component (\(\rho\)), \ie that corresponding to the case where we act with the identity component (\(\oC{N}{}{0}{}{}{}\)) of every noise channel (see \eqR{firstKroneckerDelta}).
+where we have separated out the noise-free component (\(\rho\)), \ie that corresponding to the case where we act with the identity component (\(\oC{N}{}{0}{}{}{}\)) of every error channel (see \eqR{firstKroneckerDelta}).
 In this case \(l_0=\nGate\) so (see \eqR{expansionOfL}):

 and \(\chiTermi{\nGate,0,\dots,0}\left(\initialState\right)=\rho\) is the noise-free state. \(\obsOp\) is any Pauli operator, and we define:

 as the (unmitigated) proxy bias.